- Define the Scope of your BI project

-Speaking to key stakeholders of these departments will enable you to decide the key criteria that your new Business Intelligence system must monitor closely.
+Speaking to key stakeholders of these departments will enable you to decide the key criteria that your newly implemented Business Intelligence system must monitor closely.
 What’s important to them for daily decisions, along with longer term outcomes?
 What will help them do their job at the best of their capabilities?
 Selecting the best Freight & Logistics KPIs is and capturing that data in easy-to-interpret graphs and charts is important for assessing the success of the Business Intelligence system that you implement, and indeed for the wider goals of the business with regard to warehouse and distribution processes.

 You can learn more about the importance of selecting criteria to align with your business strategies here.

 Reams of data in an Excel spreadsheet is a subpar method of reporting on complex matters.
 Excel has great functionality for filtering and for interpreting data as pie charts, and graphs and is a step up for relatively simple requirements.
 However, if you then want to drilldown further into the data when you notice an unexpected change, you have to get IT involved to do this.

 Having an interactive dashboard that accesses warehoused data for trend and historic analysis is what is needed today to make the most of your data and stay competitive.
 Having a cloud-based system enables a wider range of staff to quickly access pertinent information that helps them perform their roles.
 Todays dashboards frequently offer real time, or near real time, data as well which is crucial for pivoting quickly due to an unexpected event.

 There are many options these days when it comes to implementing Business Intelligence Solutions for your shipping organisation.
 We would suggest that having a system that is cloud-based would be an important criterion these days as staff may need to access the data from a range of places and devices.
 Cloud-based systems also offer a higher level of security.